simonmortensen23/Hangman-Game/README.md

 ## How To Play
 Hangman - Rite of words and Life is based on the classic paper / blackboard game.

 The player has to enter their name and the game will start.

+The computer will choose a random word from the list of words, that the player has to guess.

+The player has seven tries to guess the word and win the game.

 ## Features
 ### Existing Features

 ### Future Features